-To answer our research questions, we draw on a rich dataset from Blinded Project of upper-elementary teachers' math instruction that collected teacher-student links, observations of teaching practice on two established observation instruments, students' math performance on both high- and low-stakes tests, and a student survey that captured their attitudes and behaviors in class.
+To answer our research questions, we draw on a rich dataset from the National Center for Teacher Effectiveness of upper-elementary classrooms that collected teacher-student links, observations of teaching practice scored on two established instruments, students' math performance on both high- and low-stakes tests, and a student survey that captured their attitudes and behaviors in class.
 We used this survey to construct our three primary outcomes: students' self-reported self-efficacy in math, happiness in class, and behavior in class.
-Although the specific attitudes and behaviors we examine are limited to those available in Blinded Project data, they are important outcomes of interest to researchers, policymakers, and parents (Borghans et al., 2008; Chetty et al., 2011; Farrington et al., 2012).
+All three measures are important outcomes of interest to researchers, policymakers, and parents (Borghans et al., 2008; Chetty et al., 2011; Farrington et al., 2012).
 They also align with theories linking teachers and teaching practice to outcomes beyond students' core academic skills (Bandura, Barbaranelli, Caprara, & Pastorelli, 1996; Pianta & Hamre, 2009), allowing us to test these theories explicitly.

-We find that upper-elementary teachers in our sample have substantive impacts on students' self-reported attitudes and behaviors in addition to their math performance.
+We find that upper-elementary teachers have substantive impacts on students' selfreported attitudes and behaviors in addition to their math performance.
 We estimate that the variation in teacher effects on students' self-efficacy in math and behavior in class is of similar magnitude to the variation in teacher effects on math test scores.
-Teacher effects on students' happiness in class are even larger than those for test-based outcomes.
+The variation of teacher effects on students' happiness in class is even larger.
 Further, these outcomes are predicted by teaching practices most proximal to these measures, thus aligning with theory and providing important face and construct validity to these measures.
-Specifically, teachers' emotional support for students is related both to their self-efficacy in math and their happiness in class.
+Specifically, teachers' emotional support for students is related both to their self-efficacy in math and happiness in class.
 Teachers' classroom organization predicts students' reports of their own behavior in class.
 Errors in teachers' presentation of mathematical content are negatively related to students' self-efficacy in math and happiness in class, as well as students' math performance.
 Finally, we find that teachers are not equally effective at improving all outcomes.

-Compared to an unadjusted correlation between teacher effects on our two math achievement tests of 0.64, the strongest unadjusted correlation between teacher effects on students' math achievement and effects on their attitudes or behavior is 0.19.
+Compared to a correlation of 0.64 between teacher effects on our two math achievement tests, the strongest correlation between teacher effects on students' math achievement and effects on their attitudes or behaviors is 0.19.

 Together, these findings add further evidence for the multidimensional nature of teaching and, thus, the need for researchers, policymakers, and practitioners to identify strategies for improving these skills.
-In our conclusion, we discuss several ways in which policymakers and practitioners may start to do so, including through the design and implementation of teacher evaluation systems, teacher recruitment policies, and strategic teacher assignments.
+In our conclusion, we discuss several ways that policymakers and practitioners may start to do so, including through the design and implementation of teacher evaluation systems, professional development, recruitment, and strategic teacher assignments.